 HOW TO SEE YOUR ROOMS FROM A DIFFERENT PERSPECTIVE

-The best way to get another, and maybe more true, perspective on a room is to take picture of it!!!!
+So the best way to get another, and maybe more true, perspective on how a room truly looks is to take picture of it!!!!

 This is my best advice!
-You will be shocked at what a picture can tell you that your eyes can’t!
+You will be shocked by what a picture can tell you that your eyes can’t!

 I do this almost every day!
 So I know!!!!